 Marco growled again, sat back in his chair and lifted his dark eyes to the ceiling.

 "Marco is right," piped up Joseph Ngu.
 "The ALMA unit installed in this tower is not stable.
-Every attempt to stablilise the unit has resulted in further anomolous behaviour.
+Every attempt to stabilize the unit has resulted in further anomalous behavior.
 Some other towers, the Zweihander and the Dao, specifically, have also reported problems."

 Nathan Borso joined the critique, "The growing unrest in the SCELEC outer enclaves is becoming untenable.
 The Freemechs are forming alliances with the Sick.
 Instead of accepting the proposals that we offer them out of the kindness of our hearts, they spit in our faces, choosing to undermine the balance that we have so carefully crafted."

 "And why does any of that matter?" blurted Daniel Kosterman, almost as visibly agitated as Marco.
 "As soon as we reach full capability, the Elect will begin the evacuation process and this planet will collapse back to nothing.
 Thousands of spent fuel ponds will erupt and spew their filth across the land.
-The Sick will die and the goody-two-shoes mechs will shut down since they won't have a purpose."
+The Sick will die and the goody-two-shoes mechs will shut down because they will no longer have a purpose."

 "There's no need to be so heartless Daniel," interjected Silvio as he patted Amanda Seibling's hand.
 "They lost the war.
 We won.
 But we were all like them at one time.
 Before the Change.
 Our kind simply learned to be more... practical.
 Isn't that right, darling?"